LAST UPDATED: 17 November 2017

 We firmly believe that every positive choice — no matter how ‘big’ or ‘small’ — is worthy of support and encouragement.

 Animals Australia has been criticised by the National Farmers Federation (NFF) for spending money on public awareness campaigns.
 This coming from a body that supports the continuation of cruel practices is not unexpected.
 But it also ignores obvious facts.
-Producers will change to more humane practices if they see that there is a demand for it.
+Producers will eliminated the cruellest practices if they see that there is a demand to do so.
 The only way there will be a demand is if consumers are aware of current practices.
 Every dollar we invest in public awareness campaigns, directly leads to improved treatment of animals.

-The NFF also fails to recognise that whilst Animals Australia will always highlight that not eating animals is a legitimate choice people can make — it is the NFF's ongoing defence of industries such as live export and factory farming that are driving many people to consider meat-free diets.
+The NFF also fails to recognise that whilst Animals Australia will always highlight that not eating animals is a legitimate and meaningful choice people can make — it is the NFF's ongoing defence of industries such as live export and factory farming that are driving many people to consider meat-free diets.

 Food choices are of course not the only personal choices that impact the lives of animals — they often just happen to be the most topical.
 Making informed choices about the animals we welcome into our home, the clothes we wear, the entertainment we seek, the politicians we lobby, and many other choices can all make a profound, positive difference.